kaistAI/Janus/README.md

 ### Train using OpenRLHF
 We train the reward model in two stages, firstly using a subset of Multifaceted Collection and secondly using a mix of general helpfulness data.
 The scripts are located under [train/openrlhf/scripts](train/openrlhf/scripts).

+We use a Janus 7B checkpoint trained on all 196k SFT data, but only for 1 epoch, as the pre-trained model.
+See the `axolotl` training section above for instructions.

 1. Train on Multifaceted Collection (65k).
 ```bash